Isha2605/healthcare-claims-operations-revenue-risk-platform/README.md

 If adapting this pipeline to real healthcare data, you'd need to add: HIPAA-compliant hosting, row-level access controls in the warehouse, audit logging on the Streamlit app, and credentialed-user authentication.

-## 👥 Collaboration

-This project was developed with **[Rishikesh Jadhav](https://github.com/Rishikesh-Jadhav)**.

-*[Fill in: briefly describe the split of work - e.g. "I owned the dbt transformation layer and Streamlit UI; Rishikesh contributed the DuckDB loader and schema inspection utilities."]* Being specific about ownership matters - recruiters specifically look for this on any repo with multiple contributors.

 ## 🔮 Future Work